- Entertainment and Media»

 Iron Maiden, The X Factor (CMC International, 1995)

 The early 1990s were a rough time for many traditional metal bands as the scene struggled against the "grunge" tide.
 Even the mighty Iron Maiden were not immune to its effects.
-While Maiden had been a dependable, enormo-dome filling act for most of the previous decade, there seemed to be a sense of complacency surrounding the band on albums like 1990's lackluster No Prayer For the Dying and '92's not-much-better Fear of the Dark.
-While each album had a few highlight tracks, there was definitely a feeling that Maiden were "phoning it in," and rumors persisted of near-constant tension between vocalist Bruce Dickinson and bassist/head Maideneer Steve Harris.
+While Maiden had been a dependable, enormo-dome filling act for most of the previous decade, a sense of complacency seemed to be surrounding the band on albums like 1990's lackluster No Prayer For the Dying and '92's not-much-better Fear of the Dark.
+While each album had a few highlight tracks, there was definitely a feeling that Maiden were "phoning it in," and rumors persisted of near-constant tension between vocalist Bruce Dickinson and bassist/head Maidenite Steve Harris.

-Things finally came to a head in 1993 when Dickinson, claiming that he felt creatively stifled within Maiden's confines, announced that he was leaving to pursue a solo career.
-The band released two largely pointless live albums to mark his departure (A Real Live One and A Real Dead One) and then the rumor mill went into overdrive.
-Would Maiden even bother to continue?
+Things finally came to a head in 1993 when Dickinson, claiming he was creatively stifled, announced that he was leaving to pursue a solo career.
+The band released two largely pointless live albums to mark Bruce's departure (A Real Live One and A Real Dead One) and then the rumor mill went into overdrive.
+Would Maiden bother to continue?
 If so, who could possibly fill The Mighty Bruce's shoes?
 Iron Maiden began auditioning vocalists under a veil of secrecy and though former Helloween vocalist Michael Kiske was once rumored to be a hot candidate, the band eventually announced that fellow Brit Bayley Alexander Cooke, aka "Blaze Bayley," had been elected as their new singer.
-Bayley's prior band Wolfsbane had released several albums on Rick Rubin's Def American label and had even opened some Maiden concert dates in 1990, but the singer was still a relative unknown outside of his native U.K. The band then went straight to work in Steve Harris' own Barnyard studios (located in an actual barn on his home property) on their tenth studio album, to be titled The X Factor ("X" being the Roman numeral for "10," of course), while the Maiden faithful waited with bated breath.
+Bayley's prior band Wolfsbane had released several albums on Rick Rubin's Def American label and had even opened some Maiden concert dates in 1990, but the singer was still a relative unknown outside of his native U.K. The band then went straight to work in Steve Harris' own Barnyard studios (located in an actual barn on his home property) on their tenth studio album, to be titled The X Factor ("X" being the Roman numeral for "10," of course), while the Maiden faithful waited and held their collective breath.

-The X Factor hit stores in October 1995, and fans likely had a feeling that this album was not going to be business-as-usual Maiden before they even cracked the shrink wrap on their CD.
+The X Factor hit stores in October 1995, and before they even cracked the shrink wrap on their new CDs, the fans got a feeling that this album would not be business-as-usual Maiden.
 Instead of the usual gaudy, colorful comic-book style cover art featuring beloved mascot "Eddie" in some sort of mystical/fantasy situation, The X Factor's cover was a bleak, disturbingly realistic rendering (by famed photo manipulator/sculptor Hugh Syme) of Eddie being disemboweled and lobotomized by a sinister mechanical contraption.
 The feeling of darkness and foreboding permeated the rest of the CD's layout, with Eddie in an electric chair on the back cover and dark clouds and muted colors throughout.
 Most disconcerting is that nobody is smiling in any of the band member photos... not even new boy Bayley, who you'd think would've been over the moon that he was now fronting one of Metal's most legendary bands.
 The overall vibe is one of "Who are these guys, and what have they done with our usually-jovial Iron Maiden?"

 The change in mood wasn't limited merely to the album's packaging.
 Whether it was in response to the musical climate of the times, or the fact that Steve Harris had experienced a messy divorce and the death of his father during the writing and recording process for the disc, The X Factor turned out to be the darkest, gloomiest, most depressing album of Iron Maiden's career.
 Listeners found it to be a mostly unrelenting slog, with Bayley's lower-register vocal style sounding totally alien to a generation of fans that had been grown up with the power and theatrical style of Bruce Dickinson, aka "The Human Air Raid Siren."
 The outcry from fans and critics alike was swift ... and savage.